-During the menopause, a woman’s ovaries naturally reduce the production of the hormone oestrogen.
+During menopause, a woman’s ovaries naturally reduce the production of the hormone oestrogen.

-Zumenon is a HRT — hormone replacement therapy.
+Zumenon is an HRT — hormone replacement therapy.
 HRT is designed to replace the hormones oestrogen and progesterone that decrease during menopause.

 In particular, decreasing oestrogen levels are responsible for most menopause symptoms that are experienced, ranging from physical symptoms such as hot flushes to psychological effects such as low mood or irritability.